-Manufacturing intelligence, reimagined for the kinetic age.
+AI-native manufacturing intelligence, built for the kinetic age.

-You open three systems, search a thousand files, cross-reference emails, calculate from memory, and assemble the answer in your head.
-The data exists—scattered
+The phone rings.
+A customer needs a quote—fast.
+You open three systems, search folders, cross-check emails, calculate from memory—and then assemble the answer in your head.
+The data exists—scattered across ERP, MES, CRM, spreadsheets, file servers, and inboxes.

 Every question becomes archaeology: